lukasweber/iisbridge/README.md

 </configuration>
 ```

-It is very important to provide the port `appProcessPort` which the application is running on that the iisbridge's reverse proxy knows where to redirect the requests.
+It is very important to provide the port `appProcessPort` which the application is running on.
+So the iisbridge's reverse proxy knows where to redirect the requests.
 It is also possible to provide some environment variables or process start arguments `appProcessArgs`.

 3. If you want to use Windows Authentication within your application, be sure that `Windows Authentication` is enabled and `Anonymous Authentication` is disabled on your server.

 ## Troubleshooting

-If something is not working like expected, it is recommended to set `stdoutLogEnabled` to `true` which will also log the stdout of your web application executable.
-There you should be able to figure out any problems really fast.
+If something is not working like expected, it is recommended to set `stdoutLogEnabled` to `true` which will log the stdout of your web application executable.
+There you should be able to figure out any problem really fast.